An official Cochrane policy. Last updated September 2016.

 Country or regional level

 In a specific country or region, the spokesperson will be the Director of the Cochrane Centre, Associate Centre or Network who is the designated leader or co-ordinator of Cochrane activities there, or a designated member of his or her team.
-CEAD and other members of CET will provide support as needed.
+The KT Department and other members of CET will provide support as needed.

 Please note that it is common courtesy and best practice, if you are speaking in a country or have been interviewed by media within a country5 with a Cochrane presence - and are referring to Cochrane - to inform the Director responsible for Cochrane activities in that country at the earliest convenience (http://www.cochrane.org/contact/centres).